TheOdinProject/curriculum/markdownlint/TOP003_defaultSectionContent/tests/missing_list.md

 ### Introduction

-This file should flag 3 errors due to the "Lesson overview", "Knowledge check", and "Additional resources" sections not containing unordered lists.
+This file should flag 2 errors due to the "Lesson overview" and "Additional resources" sections not containing unordered lists.

 ### Lesson overview